Macro Photography: Garden Life in Extreme Close-Up

 I was immediately surprised and amazed at how insects appeared through my camera’s macro lens, including the common house fly.
 Sure, they are generally disgusting, but are also built like some sort of super flying machine, with suction pads on their feet and alien-looking head parts.

-For more fun with scale, check out this gallery of big things across Canada.
+For more fun with scale, check out this larger-than-life roundup of Canada’s biggest roadside attractions.

 One of my first encounters was the crane fly.
 It has extremely long legs and a head that somewhat resembles a horse’s head, because of its very long snout called a rostrum.
 It also has defined knobs sticking out of the side of its body.
 These are called halteres, which control the fly’s bodily rotation in flight.